j-hagedorn/trilogy_workshop/README.md

 1. [Install R and RStudio](https://posit.co/download/rstudio-desktop/) on the computer you will use at the workshop session.
 3. Open RStudio and copy/paste the following code in the "Console" area: `install.packages(c("tidyverse","rmarkdown","distill","revealjs","plotly"))`
 4. In the upper right corner of RStudio, select "Open Project..." and navigate to the folder for this repository ("trilogy_workshop").
-Select the "trilogy_workshop.Rproj" file.
+Select the `trilogy_workshop.Rproj` file.
 5. Check that the "Files" from this repository now appear in the lower right-hand pane of your RStudio window.

 ### During the workshop